SoftwareAG/cumulocity-lora/readme.md

 ### Codec IDE

 The framework offers the ability to quickly build codec directly from Cumulocity UI with an integrated IDE based on Monaco Editor.
+The IDE is accessible on LoRa/Custom codecs menu